AdanJSuarez/REST-API-Java-Spring-Hibernate/README.md

 		}
 	}

 Meaning that the user gave the write answer.
-In case or wrong answer could be:
+In case of wrong answer, it could be:

 	{
 		"questionType": "Trivia",